What We Have Found

 Schools in the lowest deciles draw their students from communities with the highest degree of socio-economic disadvantage.
 To look at the relationship between decile and transient student rates, students are counted once for each decile associated with each of the schools they attended.

 There is a correlation between school socio-economic mix and the rate of transient students.
 As decile increases, the number of transient students decreases.

 Figure 5: Transient students per 1,000 students by Quintile (2011 - 2019)

-Transient students are counted once in each Region they attended school.
-Regional spread of transient students was examined in the same way as the spread amongst deciles.
+Transient students are counted once in each Region where they attended school.

 Figure 6: Transient students per 1,000 students by Region (2019)